developerstephanieb/latex_reference/01_fundamentals/07_images_and_figures.md

 ## The `subcaption` Package

-For creating a single figure that is composed of multiple, individually captioned sub-figures (e.g., "Figure 1a" and "Figure 1b"), load the `subcaption` package in the preamble.
+To create a single figure that is composed of multiple, individually captioned sub-figures (e.g., "Figure 1a" and "Figure 1b"), load the `subcaption` package in the preamble.
 This is the correct approach when the images are parts of a larger whole.

 - `\usepackage{subcaption}`: Loads the `subcaption` package, which provides the `subfigure` environment for creating figures with individually captioned parts.